Primeval (film): Release

 The film was released on January 12, 2007.
-It was not screened for critics.

 Home media

 The film was released on June 12, 2007 on DVD and Blu-ray.

 Reception

 Box office

-Primeval was released on January 12, 2007.
-It grossed $10,597,734 in its North American release adding in $4,693,543 with a total of $15,291,277 worldwide.
+Primeval grossed $10,597,734 in the United States with an additional $4,693,543 in other territories for a total of $15,291,277 worldwide.

-The film opened up in fifth place on its opening weekend with $6,792,318 ($6,048,315 if not counting Martin Luther King Day).
-Its box office results declined by -68.9% by the second weekend of its release.
-By the time its domestic release closed, it made a total of $10,597,734.
+During its domestic theatrical run, Primeval was shown in theaters for 354 days, equivalent to 50 weeks.
+At its peak, the film was screened in 2,444 theaters during the weeks of January 12-18, 2007 and January 19-25, 2007.
+In its opening week, the film made $7,716,473 across 2,444 theaters, achieving a per-theater average of $3,157.

+Internationally, the film grossed $867,343 in Mexico, where it reached its peak presence in 221 theaters and ran for 36 weeks.
+In Malaysia, it earned $825,250, with a peak presence in 5 theaters and a run time of 42 weeks.
+In Thailand, the film grossed $609,611, with a peak presence in 56 theaters and a run time of 38 weeks.

 Critical reception

-Primeval received negative reviews.
-On review aggregator website Rotten Tomatoes, Primeval received an approval rating of 18% based on 56 reviews, and an average rating of 3.46/10.
+On review aggregator website Rotten Tomatoes, Primeval received an approval rating of 21% based on 57 reviews, and an average rating of 3.46/10.
 Its consensus reads, "Primeval is a low-quality horror film, which due to the inane political messages does not even qualify as campy fun."
 On Metacritic, which assigns a normalized rating to reviews, the film has a weighted average score of 35 out of 100, based on 11 critics, indicating "Generally unfavorable reviews".

 Luke Y. Thompson of The Village Voice gave the film a negative review, writing, "With a little camp this could have been fun, but director Michael Katleman doesn’t play it that way, and even Jürgen Prochnow’s crazed Ahab wannabe is unfortunately understated."
 Peter Hartlaub from The San Francisco Chronicle stated that the film "almost works as an intentionally stupid action movie", but noted "for every guilty pleasure moment, a failed attempt to inject importance to the plot will shock you back into having a bad time again."
 A.O.
 Scott of The New York Times criticized the film's editing, script, and characters.
 Jon Condit from Dread Central awarded the film a score of 1/5, calling it "a really poor man’s Blood Diamond that just happens to also feature an enormous man-eating crocodile".
 Condit panned the film's thin characterizations, misleading marketing, and called Purcell "a major miscasting problem".
 Andrew Smith from Popcorn Pictures rated the film a score of 2/10, writing "The film doesn’t have a clue what it wants to be and switches frequently from generic monster-on-the-loose flick to the dramatic ‘let’s make a statement on Africa’ thriller it clearly has designs on being.
 Neither works very well."